wills0052/strip_videos/README.md

 # Dependencies
 For python, we use ```collections, os, sys, re```.
 We also require ```ffmpeg```
 # Usage
+## Bookmarking quiz times
+The script looks for occurrences of "quiz start(s)" and "quiz end(s)" in the Zoom transcript.
+These can be added in manually after the fact.

 ## Extract quiz start times from transcript
 Provided a Zoom transcript file,
 ```